 For example, it may be difficult to prove that an at-fault driver caused a back injury if you have a history of suffering back pain.
 After any traffic accident, slip-and-fall incident, sports injury, or any other accident, have a medical examination immediately or at least within 24 hours.

 Even if you feel great, have a medical examination anyway.
-If you sustained a latent or hard-to-detect injury, or if pain suddenly emerges days after an accident, the results of that medical examination can be key evidence if you seek compensation with a personal injury claim.
+If you sustained a latent or hard-to-detect injury, or if the pain suddenly emerges days after an accident, the results of that medical examination can be key evidence if you seek compensation with a personal injury claim.

 A medical examination within 24 hours of an accident can determine if you sustained any kind of injury.
 In fact, an immediate medical exam may be the only way to prove that your injury is the result of a particular accident and did not happen in some other way.